![]() |

 Runaway Slave trapped forever |

 Now, there is somewhat of a different version of the story about the runaway slave.
-In some versions, the slave was killed and buried somewhere in the cave or just threw in a hole.
+In some versions, the slave was killed and buried somewhere in the cave or just thrown in a hole.
 Now this brings me to the next part of this little tale of the slave.
 It seems the spirit of this slave still haunts the cave.
-While researching for more information about the caverns and the history of it, I ran into a very interesting story concerning the slave story.
+While researching for more information about the caverns and their history of it, I ran into a very interesting story concerning the slave story.

-It seems, that at some point a man got left in the caverns over night.
-I'm guessing from the story that his occurred somewhere around 1986.
+It seems, that at some point a man got left in the caverns overnight.
+I'm guessing from the story that this occurred somewhere around 1986.
 The man finds that the doors are chained shut and to scream for help didn't do any good because everyone had left.
 So according to the story, the man who was left in the cave was pretty scared, Which is understandable.
 All he had for light was a dimming flashlight.
-While trying to sleep, this is woken up by the sound of footsteps, so he hides.
+While trying to sleep, he is woken up by the sound of footsteps, so he hides.
 A voice called out "Ain't no use in hidin’, 'cause I can see you even in the dark."
 It turns out to be a tall black man, who ends up sitting and talking to the trapped tourist.
-The black man tells of being an escaped slave, then tells the tourist about his death, his family and many other details about his life.
+The black man tells of being an escaped slave, then tells the tourist about his death, his family, and many other details about his life.
 This story has many more details than I will write here but if you are interested in reading the trapped man's full account of the events that night, then Click Here.

 While taking the tour of the caverns there is just a feeling of wonder and amazement looking at the beautiful rock formation.
 Then you add in all the history of Confederate and Union soldiers, and then the mystery of the escaped slave and you got yourself one good adventure.
 Not to even mention the importance of the Cumberland Gap itself.